sydneycodes22/Differences-Arrays-ArrayLists/README.md

 Arrays and Array Lists have similarities but also have differences.
 Below I will go into the specifics of those differences.
-Each portion mentioned is also referenced in my code attached below and found at [Github link]
+Each portion mentioned is also referenced in my code attached below and found at https://github.com/sydneycodes22/Differences-Arrays-ArrayLists
 Array vs ArrayList
     -	Fixed Size vs Dynamic Sizing o	If an array is declared as size 10 then it will always be size 10.
 No more no less.